ABODFTW/Whatsapp_Automation_Python_Selenium/README.md

 You can write a Message and the programe will sent it automaticly for multiple times to the spesfied contacts when ever you want to.

-# THE APP SILL IN DEVELOPMENT
+# THE APP STILL IN DEVELOPMENT